-In 2021, there is no need to recognize the impairment of property, plant and equipment (2020: none).
+In 2021 there is need to recognize the impairment of property, plant and equipment in the amount of BGN 2,050 thousand (2020: 1,072 thousand).

 Goodwill impairment

 At each reporting date, the management determines whether indicators exist for goodwill impairment.
 The calculations are made by the management with support from independent licensed appraisers.